-The scientific program of the 2018 World Meeting represents multidisciplinary research on aggressive behavior and will include 4 days of presentations within a 5-day period (Tuesday to Saturday).
+The scientific program of the 2018 World Meeting represents multidisciplinary research on aggressive behavior and will include 4 days of presentations from Tuesday, July 10 through Friday, July 13.
 It will also include:

-- A preconference workshop for ISRA’s Young Investigators Program one day (Monday)
+- A preconference workshop for ISRA’s Young Investigators Program on Monday, July 9

 - ISRA Presidential Address by Mike Potegal

-- Plenary lectures for internationally recognized aggression scholars
+- Plenary lectures by internationally recognized aggression scholars

 - Organized symposia and oral paper presentations

 Conference proceedings and a pocket program will be included in the registration fee.

 The social program includes a welcome coffee reception on Tuesday, a poster session reception, a closing award banquet on Friday evening, and a day off for tourism on Saturday (‘Bastille Day’).

 February 1, 2018: Deadline for submission of symposia proposals

 March 1, 2018: Deadline for submission of paper and poster abstracts